 2 Day Snaefellsnes Peninsula & West Iceland: Lava Cave & Northern Lights

-✓ West Iceland ✓ Snaefellsnes ✓ Hraunfossar ✓ Barnafoss ✓ Hvalfjörður ✓ Reykholt ✓ Arnarstap ✓ Kirkjufel ✓ Vatnshellir Cave ✓ Lóndrangar ✓ Djúpalónssandur ✓ Ytri Tunga Beach ✓ Búðakirkja
+✓ West Iceland ✓ Snaefellsnes ✓ Hraunfossar ✓ Barnafoss ✓ Hvalfjörður ✓ Reykholt ✓ Arnarstapi ✓ Kirkjufell ✓ Vatnshellir Cave ✓ Lóndrangar ✓ Djúpalónssandur ✓ Ytri Tunga Beach ✓ Búðakirkja

-✓ Two day guided minibus tour of the West Coast and Snæfellsnes Peninsula ✓ One night in accommodation on the West Coast, breakfast included ✓ Lava Cave Tour ✓ Professional English speaking guide ✓ Northern Lights spotting ✓ Taxes
+✓ Professional English speaking guide ✓ Small group ✓ Wi-Fi and Icelandic music on board ✓ One night in accommodation on the West Coast, breakfast included ✓ Lava cave tour ✓ Northern Lights spotting

 Are you ready for the adventure?

-Experience the magical West Iceland on this excellent 2-day expedition to Snæfellsnes Peninsula and Borgarfjörður.
+Experience the magical West of Iceland on this excellent 2 days expedition to Snæfellsnes Peninsula and Borgarfjörður.
 Get a chance to explore hot springs, lava fields, waterfalls, black beaches and see the Snæfellsjökull glacier.
-You’ll also enter an 8,000-year-old lava cave and try to catch a glimpse of the mystical Northern Lights.
+You’ll also enter an thousands-years-old lava cave and try to catch a glimpse of the mystical Northern Lights.

-After Hvalfjörður you will head on to Borgarfjörður, a region filled with historical heritage, Viking sailors reached land and settled there after leaving their homeland.
+We’ll arrive to Borgarfjörður, a region filled with historical heritage, where Viking sailors reached land and settled there after leaving their homeland.